First Bryan Baptist Church: Civil War and Emancipation Proclamation

 Before the Civil War, and its aftermath, First Bryan's pastor and several church members played integral roles in the emancipation of blacks in Savannah.
 James Merilus Simms, a trustee and ordained minister of First Bryan, went to Richmond, Virginia in 1862 and returned to Savannah with the preliminary draft of the Emancipation Proclamation to share with Savannah's black leadership and population.
 As a result of his efforts, black Savannah held a celebration dinner with Rev. Ulysses L. Houston giving the invocation and James Porter, the main address on January 1, 1863.
-Edward Wicks, church clerk for fifty years (1870-1920), was a Union soldier during the Civil War (24th Regiment-U.S. Colored Troops).
+Edward Wicks, church clerk for fifty years (1870-1920), was a Union soldier during the Civil War (24th United States Colored Infantry Regiment).
 Ulysses L. Houston and James Merilus Simms, the pastor and trustee respectively, of First Bryan served in the Reconstruction legislature of Georgia from 1869-1871 (they were initially expelled in 1868).

 By January 12, 1865, in the Green-Meldrim Mansion, Ulysses L. Houston, pastor, Third African Baptist; Alexander Harris, Deacon and ordained minister, Third African Baptist, and eighteen black ministers from First African Baptist, Second Baptist, Andrew Methodist Chapel, Bishop W. J. Gaines, James Lynch, founder of the Georgia AME Church, and James Porter met with General William T. Sherman, Edwin Stanton, Secretary of War, General Oliver Otis Howard, Director Freedmen's Bureau, to discuss the future of former slaves in Savannah.
 Today, Field Order No. 15 is known in American history as "Forty Acres And A Mule".
 As a result of this Order, Rev. U. L. Houston led 1,000 blacks to Skidaway Island, where they farmed and raised crops until 1866, when white citizens regained the land.

 Current building

 August 18, 1873, the congregation, in conference, decided to tear down the building built by Rev. Andrew Bryan and erect a new and modernized edifice for worship.
 The draft of the plan made by John B. Hogg (white), a civil engineer and city surveyor, free of charge, was shown to the congregation.
 The plan was accepted on September 29, 1873 at the last communion in the old building.
 Pictures were made, copies of which were sold for one dollar to help with the building fund.

-The cornerstone for the building (present edifice) was laid on October 13, 1873, by the Grand Lodge of Colored Masons in the State of Georgia, attended by two subordinate Lodges.
+The cornerstone for the building (present edifice) was laid on October 13, 1873, by the Grand Lodge of Georgia, Prince Hall, attended by two subordinate Lodges.
 The cornerstone contains a cooper box presented by the Sunday School at a cost of twenty-two dollars.
 In the box are artifacts given by the members (jewelry, coins, etc.) and receipts, newspaper clippings and other church records.

 The labor on the building was done exclusively by black mechanics under the supervision of the architect.
 The style of architecture is almost pure Corinthian and is similar in design to that of Wesley Chapel in London, England, and the Trinity Methodist Church in Savannah, the plans for which were also made by Mr. Hogg and completed in 1850.